ampproject/meta/working-groups/README.md

 AMP’s Working Groups are:

+* **Access control and subscriptions.**
+  * Responsible for user specific controlled access to AMP content (amp-subscriptions, amp-access and related extensions)
+  * Facilitator: @jpettitt
 * **Ads & analytics.**
   * Responsible for ads & analytics features and integrations in AMP.
   * Facilitator: @lannka